MazeedahOloko/IMDB-/README.md

 *VISUALS
 ![image](https://github.com/MazeedahOloko/IMDB-/assets/128734036/de697f9e-05d2-4c8b-a135-b80b7a6f592e)

-# NoTE: I had to include the WHERE TRIM(genre) <> '', BECAUSE I WAS GETTING RESULT OF A BLANK GENRE BUT WITH NUMBER
+NOTE: I had to include the WHERE TRIM(genre) <> '', BECAUSE I WAS GETTING RESULT OF A BLANK GENRE BUT WITH NUMBER
 ``` SELECT genre,
     COUNT (*) AS totalcount
     FROM(